APOGEE: Probing the Evolution of the Milky Way

 - Abundance of 15 chemical species to 0.1 dex precision

-For a detailed description of APOGEE, see section 5 of the Project Description, available as a PDF document.
+For a detailed description of APOGEE-1, see section 5 of the Project Description, available as a PDF document.

-The APO Galactic Evolution Experiment (APOGEE) employs high-resolution, high signal-to-noise infrared spectroscopy to penetrate the dust that obscures significant fractions of the disk and bulge of our Galaxy.
-APOGEE surveys over 100,000 red giant stars across the full range of the Galactic bulge, bar, disk, and halo.
-APOGEE generates precise radial velocities and detailed chemical abundances, providing unprecedented insights into the dynamical structure and chemical history of the Galaxy.
+The APO Galactic Evolution Experiment 1 (APOGEE-1) employed high-resolution, high signal-to-noise infrared spectroscopy to penetrate the dust that obscures significant fractions of the disk and bulge of our Galaxy.
+APOGEE surveyed over 100,000 red giant stars across the full range of the Galactic bulge, bar, disk, and halo.
+APOGEE-1 generated precise radial velocities and detailed chemical abundances, providing unprecedented insights into the dynamical structure and chemical history of the Galaxy.
 In conjunction with the planet-finding surveys, Kepler and CoRoT, APOGEE unravels problems in fundamental astrophysics.

-The SEGUE-2 and APOGEE datasets will play a central role in near-field cosmology tests of galaxy formation and the small-scale distribution of dark matter.
+The SEGUE-2 and APOGEE-1 datasets will play a central role in near-field cosmology tests of galaxy formation and the small-scale distribution of dark matter.

-Data Release 13 is the latest public release of APOGEE spectra, which includes newly reduced spectra and new and improved abundances.
+Data Release 16 is the latest public release of APOGEE-1 spectra, which includes newly reduced spectra and new and improved abundances.

 The APOGEE-1 team has submitted and/or published several papers which are listed on the SDSS-III APOGEE Publications page.